 As you research this disorder, print this handy checklist of early autism symptoms to help you assess your child's development.
 If you need help downloading the printable, check out these helpful tips.

-You are probably already watching your baby's development and rejoicing as he or she meets developmental milestones.
+You are probably already watching your baby's development and rejoicing as he or she meets milestones.
 However, you may also have concerns about your child's development.
 Even in babies under the age of 12 months, there are certain signs that may point to ASD.

 Resists Being Held

 If your baby is very active or fussy, he or she may go through periods where cuddling isn't at the top of the agenda.
 However, if your baby rarely likes to be held or does not enjoy your touch, he or she may have a type of sensory disorder.
 Often these sensory challenges go along with autism spectrum disorders.

 Hard to Comfort

 Similarly, sensory disorders can cause babies on the spectrum to be extremely fussy.
 If your infant cries constantly and you have ruled out other causes such as acid reflux, he or she may be over-sensitive or under-sensitive to stimuli in the environment.
 Sometimes, you may find you can calm your baby, but you must use very specific or extreme measures to do so.
 For instance, some parents report their child cries if taken from the infant swing, even for a moment.

 Typically, developing babies are fascinated by the human face.
 When you smile at them, they immediately smile back.
 However, infants at risk for autism sometimes don't engage in this "social smile."
 If your baby is approaching the age of 12 months and does not smile back at you or appear happy to see you when you enter the room, this may be something to discuss with your pediatrician.

 Does Not Engage in Back-and-Forth Interaction